StoreDev/StoreLib/README.md

 # StoreLib
-Storelib is a DotNet core library that provides APIs to interact with the various Microsoft Store endpoints.
+Storelib is a DotNet library that provides APIs to interact with the various Microsoft Store endpoints.

 ## Usage: